 What e waste items qualify for pickup from Covington?

 We accept all electronic assets for recycling from Businesses in Covington.
 See our list of eWaste items we recycle.
-With 10 or more qualifying items your pickup is free.
+With 500 lbs of qualifying items your pickup is free.
 Let us help you with your electronic waste disposal.

 Is your electronic recycling company ewaste certified for pickup from Covington?